 In conclusion, California HVAC requirements are focused on energy efficiency, safety, and maintenance.
 Building owners and HVAC contractors must be familiar with these regulations to ensure that buildings are safe, comfortable, and energy-efficient.
 By following these regulations, California can continue to lead the way in reducing greenhouse gas emissions and promoting sustainable building practices.

-Alturas HVAC company has been providing commercial and large residential buildings with state-of-the-art HVAC systems designed.
+Alturas HVAC company has been providing commercial and large residential buildings with state-of-the-art HVAC systems.
 Since every building and project is different, it has different requirements to meet proper code compliance.
 Our professional HVAC installers create a custom HVAC system design with comfort and safety.
 We adhere to the California HVAC code requirements.
-We aim to improve airflow and comfort, reduction in energy costs, and improved efficiency and expertise while designing your new HVAC system.
+We aim to improve airflow and comfort, reduction in energy costs, and improve efficiency and expertise while designing your new HVAC system.